top of page

 The Architecture of Effective Communication

 The Book of Revelation, although considered a blend of epistolary, prophetic, and apocalyptic genres, not only begins in Chapter 1 as a letter written by John as he received it from the Lord Jesus Christ; it continues as a letter throughout all 22 chapters.
-Understanding this fact sheds a rhetorical light on the entire message of the book, requiring us to analyze all three parts of the rhetorical triangle--the speaker, the audience, and the message--as related to all three rhetorical appeals: ethical, emotional, and logical.
-The ethical appeal as stemming from the credibility of the speaker, the risen Christ Himself, commands the will to choose between right and wrong.
-The emotional appeal as connecting with the pathos of the audience's own beliefs and values forces an examination of those beliefs and values in light of the ethos of the Speaker.
-The logical appeal--the logos of the message itself--is the persuasive appeal to be ready for Christ's swift return.
+Understanding this fact sheds a rhetorical light on the entire message of the book, requiring us to analyze all three parts of the rhetorical triangle--the speaker, the audience, and the message--as related to all three rhetorical appeals: ethos (ethical), pathos (emotional), and logos (logical).
+Ethos, or the ethical appeal, stems from the credibility of the speaker and persuades the will to choose between right and wrong.
+Pathos, or the emotional appeal, acknowledges the audience's unique identity as rooted in its underlying values and beliefs.
+Logos, or the logical appeal, contains the central claim itself.

 They are also not taking into account the architecture of the rhetorical triangle.
 Aristotle's description of the two-way flow of communication that should ideally occur from the speaker to his audience through his message decodes the Book of Revelation as a message demanding an immediate and obedient response.
 A letter in the Greek world of the Apostles' time employed all the methods of persuasion available to move an audience from doubt to belief and from inertia to action.
 When we read not only Chapters 2 and 3 but also the entire Book of Revelation as a letter, we realize the beauty of this rhetorical architecture.
 We also see Christ's communication as a masterpiece of persuasion not only in the letters to each church but also in the book as a whole.

 Of what are we to be persuaded, we might ask.
 If we are not persuaded by the blessing opening this book that this is prophecy (Revelation 1:3), we certainly ought to be persuaded by the end of the book that we cannot add to this prophecy or take away from it without invoking a curse on ourselves (Revelation 22:18-19).
-And when we are persuaded that every word of this book of prophecy shall come to pass, we also must be persuaded that we are required to "keep those things which are written therein" (Revelation 1:3).
+And when we are persuaded that every word of this book of prophecy shall come to pass, we also must be persuaded to keep its commands (Revelation 1:3).
 And why are we to keep them?
 We must be persuaded above all else that Jesus Christ is coming again--with clouds where every eye shall see Him.
 His coming will be public, triumphant, and final.
 There are no loopholes.

 Conclusion

 Seeing the entire Book of Revelation as a letter allows us to see these separate letters to the churches for what they are: persuasive messages of the highest alert possible.
-If each church does not heed the words of the incomparable Christ (Revelation 1:13-17), it will have its candlestick removed.
+If each church does not heed the words of the incomparable Christ (Revelation 1:13-17), it will reap its respective judgment.
 The message is loving, but it is nonetheless urgent.
-When we look at each church separately as the audience of its own letter from our Lord, we will learn the tragic facts that history bears out: only two of the seven escaped rebuke and the threat of final removal from Christ.
-If we do the math, we are left with a sobering question: should we conclude that only 28% of professing believers are actually ready for Christ's return?
+It is loving because it is urgent.
+When we look at each church separately as the audience of its own letter from our Lord, we will learn the tragic facts that history bears out: only two of the seven churches escaped rebuke and the threat of final removal from Christ.
+If we do the math, we are left with a sobering question: should we conclude that not quite 29% of professing believers are actually ready for Christ's return?

 In upcoming posts, we will examine the structure Christ uses for each letter and the context in which each church receives that letter.
 A general overview reveals that Christ is no respecter of persons, and the church of Ephesus--arguably the best taught church in history and the Apostle John's own church--receives perhaps the saddest indictment of all: it had lost its love for the Lord Jesus Himself.
 We will examine Christ's persuasion and His audience's failure to heed His words in the weeks to come.